dorothy-r/rb101/lesson4/intro_to_pedac.md

 We've understood the problem, and have had examples provided in the form of test cases.
 The **D**ata Structure we'll use is an array, since that is the desired output.

 Now it is time to work on the algorithm.
+An algorithm is a logical sequence of steps for accomplishing a task or objective.
+Keep the algorithm abstract and high-level at first (avoid language-specific implementation details), and revisit it throughout the coding process.
-Here's an exa,ple of a high-level algorithm for this problem:
+Here's an example of a high-level algorithm for this problem:
 -Initialize an result variable to an empty array -Create an array named substring_arr that constains all of the substrings of the input string that are at least 2 characters long.
 -Loop through the words in the substring_arr array.